cytronicoder/doom-coding/README.md

 ## 1. Reset your Tailscale VPN
 - Check your phone settings to make sure you are connected to the Tailscale VPN. <br>
 <img width="400" height="227" alt="image" src="https://github.com/user-attachments/assets/1b041eff-9001-4e41-8922-c7f3bcb368da" /> <br>
 - Check the Tailscale app to make sure the Tailscale VPN is on.
-If your phone and doom coding computer does not show a green circle for connected, there is an issue with your Tailscale/Internet connection.
+If your phone and doom coding computer do not have a green circle next to their labels, there is an issue with your Tailscale/Internet connection.
 <img width="400" height="517" alt="image" src="https://github.com/user-attachments/assets/e5da61ab-828d-4f40-920d-840306c284ed" />

 ## 2. Make sure your computer is ON and UNLOCKED
 When disconnecting/reconnecting power, make sure you unlock the computer.
+I've ran into this issue one too many times.

 # Best Practices
 ### Track your progress:
-End sessions by asking Claude to update CLAUDE.md with where you left off
+End sessions by asking Claude to update CLAUDE.md with where you left off.

 ### Preview websites:
 Go to your desired directory and start an HTTP server<br>
 ``
   python -m http.server 3005
 ``
-then visit http://your-machine.tailnet-name.ts.net:3005 in a browser on your phone<br>
+then visit http://your-machine.tailnet-name.ts.net:3005/your-html-file.html in a browser on your phone<br>

 *Wherever you would use localhost:PORT to view an application, replace localhost with the machines MagicDNS from the Tailscale app (e.g. your-machine.tailnet-name.ts.net)*

 ### View Databases:
-Use the PostgreSQL app to troubleshoot databases on the go: https://apps.apple.com/us/app/postgresql-client/id1233662353
+Use the PostgreSQL app to view databases on the go https://apps.apple.com/us/app/postgresql-client/id1233662353

 ### Bookmark Useful Sites:
 On your computer, bookmark the sites you refer to during development (e.g. Google OAuth, GitHub) to make it easier to reference from your phone.
 I use the Chrome app to seamlessly access the sites I need.